Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Simulation Studies

 Table \ref{tab:simulation1} reports evaluation metrics for both causal mediation estimands across the six scenarios.
 Overall, the two BNP priors behave as expected, showing minimal bias and substantially outperforming the fully parametric alternative in bias and RMSE.
 The parametric model fails to capture the complex structure in data-generating processes, leading to large RMSEs and wider interval lengths.
 The relative performance of two BNP models, however, varies with the data-generating mechanism.

 In S1 and S2, the two BNP priors deliver nearly identical point-estimate accuracy, but their interval widths differ.
-The CA-EDP accounts for uncertainty in the covariate space $(N,X)$ and thus produces consistently wider posterior intervals than the nDDP (which uses the empirical distribution for covariates), yielding higher coverage.
-This is more evident in S2, where the covariate and cluster-size distributions follow mixtures that are difficult to capture with the fixed empirical distributions used by the nDDP; in that setting, CA-EDP attains better (closer to $95\%$) coverage by propagating uncertainty in both covariate and cluster-size distributions.
+The CA-EDP accounts for uncertainty in $(N,X)$ and thus produces consistently wider posterior intervals than the nDDP (which uses the empirical distribution for covariates), yielding higher coverage.
+This is more evident in S2, where the covariate and cluster-size distributions follow mixtures that are difficult to capture with the fixed empirical distributions used by the nDDP.
+The CA-EDP attains better (closer to $95\%$) coverage by propagating uncertainty in both covariate and cluster-size distributions.

 When irrelevant predictors inflate dimensionality in S3 and S4, the nDDP attains smaller RMSE than CA-EDP due to the cost of learning the full joint law outweighs any shrinkage benefit from modeling the covariate and cluster size distributions.
 Specifically, in S3, nDDP achieves the lowest RMSE and narrower intervals, but the CA-EDP still maintains near-nominal coverage.
 Scenarios S5 and S6 examine sensitivity to sample size.
 With more clusters in S6, CA-EDP achieves low RMSE and bias while maintaining nominal coverage, whereas the nDDP approach for NIE exhibits undercoverage.
 Finally, in Scenario S7, the correct parametric model is expected to perform well.
 Even in this simplest scenario, the two BNP models perform comparably to the parametric model, with no notable loss of efficiency (but nDDP still shows undercoverage for NIE).